natepuppy/Weather-and-Stack-Overflow-API/README.md

 # Lab2: Calling APIs with JQuery

 In this assignment you will use JQuery to call APIs for the weather and for Stack Overflow questions.

+## Starting the lab

+To start the lab, you must follow this [GitHub Classroom link](https://classroom.github.com/a/z8Udv1ag).
+This will create a private repository for you using our classroom site.
+We will only grade repositories created and submitted this way.

+Once you "Accept the assignment" on GitHub Classroom, it will create a new repository for you and grant you access to it on GitHub.
+In order to start working on the lab, simply clone the repository to your laptop or other working environment.

 ## Weather API